 This is how you can toggle the camera-view:

-Blender offers a wide range of manipulators to set up your camera over the course of the animation.
+Blender offers a wide range of manipulators to set up your camera throughout the animation.

 In this tutorial we will present a simple camera motion that will 1) follow the location of the avatar, 2) will face towards a select body part of the avatar.